EarthyScience/SINDBAD/dev/.documenter/pages/code/ml.md

 - `_` or `new_params`: Additional parameters (only used with ForwardDiff)

 - Third argument specifies the differentiation method:
-  - `GradType`: Returns cached output directly when using other libraries, e.g., FiniteDiff.jl, FiniteDifferences.jl, etc.
+  - `MLGradType`: Returns cached output directly when using other libraries, e.g., FiniteDiff.jl, FiniteDifferences.jl, etc.

   - `ForwardDiffGrad`: Processes cached output with new parameters when using ForwardDiff.jl, returns `get_tmp.(loc_output, (new_params,))`